 I learned that employee evaluations are a waste of time.
 An executive, a manager, and a team leader should know their people well and manage them as a sports team.
-Knowing the strength and weaknesses of each individual, and training each employee in the area of their weakness to make a cohesive team.
+Knowing the strength and weaknesses of each individual and training each employee in the area of their weakness to make a cohesive team.

-I knew that being a team lead, manager, executive, or business owner does not make you more critical.
+Being a team lead, manager, executive, or business owner does not make you more critical.
 Everyone is equally important, and the important thing is recognizing the people around you and making them feel good.

-When I was managing employees, I learnt that I should surround myself with ambitious and more skilled individuals than myself, given a more effective delivery of projects and work.
+When managing employees, I learnt that I should surround myself with ambitious and more skilled individuals than myself, given a more effective delivery of projects and work.
 It took me a long time to get there, as I often got into different roles over my career.
-I was not always skilled or suited for the roles I was bestowed on, so I had to learn on the job.
+I was not always skilled or suited for the roles I was bestowed, so I had to learn on the job.
 I discovered the best way to learn on the job is to have stronger people around you.

-I learnt that we bestow leadership onto the great because we know they are capable and can be trusted to act on behalf of the group, however, we’re often tricked by those who only seek leadership to gain the power to improve their own situation.
+I learnt that we bestow leadership onto the great because we know they are capable and can be trusted to act on behalf of the group, however, we’re often tricked by those who only seek leadership to gain the power to improve their situation.

 I learnt that employees only care about 3 things even if surveys may say something else: 1) being able to pay the bills and have some money left over, 2) having time to spend with family and friends, and 3) having a job that doesn’t screw over people.
-Some people care about one extra thing which is 4) moving ahead of the other employees.
+Some people care about one extra thing, which is 4) moving ahead of the other employees.

 I learnt that you should be careful in promoting your best employees.
-You may weekend the team you have by promotion, and there are other ways to recognize your best employees so they stay motivated.
+You may weekend the team you have by promotion, and there are other ways to recognize your best employees, so they stay motivated.

 I learnt that too much organizational process stifles innovation.
 Even if you are the tax authorities, you need to allow employees to improve ways of working by allowing for innovation, even tweaking a process.